 August 2026 is a real EU AI Act planning checkpoint for many teams.
-Use the free scan now, and request manual review if security, procurement, or launch pressure is already active.
+Use the free scan now, and request baseline review if security, procurement, or launch pressure is already active.

+Walseth AI already has current repo findings for your next decision only when you run the scan or bring equivalent repo evidence.
 The baseline sprint is the first paid move.
 Monitoring starts only after baseline work exists.

 1. Free Scan